Chia-Network/chia-blockchain-gui/README.md

 | **icons**     | Chia specific icons                                                                                        |
 | **wallets**   | Common React components and hooks.
 Do not use this in you project.
 Will be merged to **core** package soon |

-Feel free to install any of these packages as dependencies for your next Chia project.

 ## Development

 1. This repo (chia-blockchain-gui) must be under chia-blockchain repo.
 Please follow the [installation steps for the chia-blockchain](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#install-from-source).
 Make sure to install from source code (git clone...).